Nonsurplused/AATL/Docs/AATL/Data_Readme.txt

  - Added the Skull of Corruption artifact.
  - New mod for Chillrend, Targe of the Blooded, Ring of Eidolon's Edge and the Hammer of Gharen.
  - Further balance for Artifact items.
- - Moved data to the AATL folder for better compatibility.
+ - Moved data to AATL folders for 1better compatibility.
- - Fixed some inconsistent mesh/icon names.
  - Fixed incorrect ground and icon mesh for the ebony heavy buckler.
  - Updated Azurah's Guidance and Blade of Woe mods.
 All AATL Mini Mods are now part of the AATL_MiniMods archive.
 Note, all plugins should be safe to update the masters for.
 If for some reason updating the master causes an issue, the addon will be updated soon to correct that error.

+0.2a
+ - Removed bucklers from AATL_Data.esm.
+ - Rebalanced all artifacts.
+ - Separated esps as "An Addendum to Tamrielic Lore.esp" using OAAB_Data.esm (and TR_Data.esm) for additional items.
+This will be released separately as an alpha.
+ - Removed Misc Mods.
+ - Added missing elf skull in data to esp.
+ - Renamed several misc items.
+ - Fixed the file tree and renamed several items.

 ===============
  Meet the Team